Monday, April 8, 2024

 What a delight I never knew such things existed!
 Were they like ice-cream vans?
 Just turning up any where - seems an amazing idea, it should happen!
 He told me more, I was awash in joy and hilarity.

 He told me that the bag pipes in the picture symbolized male genitalia, and when I said that I honestly didn't understand - meaning, why are they by the bishop and the procession carrying a statue of the Virgin Mary!?
+It was even funnier as he explained, with his face completely straight, no hint of laughter that - 'it's the shape'.

 Well obviously it's the shape, that is not difficult to see!